byrondones/Dones_project2_Number_Guessing_Game/README.md

 Enjoy playing the Number Guessing Game!
 Have fun trying to beat the odds and guess the correct number.
 Good luck!

-# Developed by Byron Oscar Dones
+# Developed by Byron Oscar Dones & Jessica Shaine Santos